Hardcore Henry: Critical response

 On review aggregation website Rotten Tomatoes the film had an approval rating of 51%, based on 149 reviews, with an average rating of 5.6/10.
 The site's critical consensus reads, "Hardcore Henry seems poised to reinvent the action flick, but without a story or characters worth caring about, its first-person gimmick quickly loses its thrill."
-Metacritic gives the film a score of 51 out of 100, based on 30 critics, indicating "mixed or average reviews".
+Metacritic gives the film a score of 51 out of 100, based on 30 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 In Russia, the film received positive reviews.
 According to Russian aggregator Kritikanstvo, Hardcore Henry was rated 7.9/10 on average by Russian critics (based on 52 reviews), and received only one negative review.

 Max Nicholson of IGN rated the film 8.6/10 stating "Two parts FPS, one part platformer and a pinch of HowToBasic, director Ilya Naishuller's Hardcore Henry is a recipe for non-stop, ludicrous fun.
 While the film's actual story is nigh inexistent, it's sure to please gamers and action junkies alike with its inventive set pieces and mind-boggling action" and "Hardcore Henry lives up to the title with non-stop, off-the-wall action and a love for all things video games".

 Future

 Both writer/director Ilya Naishuller and Sharlto Copley said in an interview to TechRadar that they will be willing to make a sequel.
 Naishuller said:

-Due to STXfilms spending $10 million for global rights to the film, the sequel would be very unlikely.
+The film was considered a financial flop due to distribution costs of around $10 million for the film, making the sequel very unlikely.
 This was later proven on July 9, 2020, when Naishuller replied to a fan that a sequel is "very unlikely", but stated possibilities of a spiritual sequel.